-Since being called has averaged at least one reported case a year.
-He is described as being “a great all rounder…always high ranking in our list of preferred barristers” and someone who “imparts a wisdom well beyond his call"
+He is described by clients as being "a great all rounder…always high ranking in our list of preferred barristers" and someone who "imparts a wisdom well beyond his call".

 His employment, discrimination and equality work covers the full range of claims, for both employers and employees, including: unfair dismissal, wrongful dismissal, sex discrimination, race discrimination, religious discrimination, age discrimination, disability discrimination, pregnancy dismissal/detriment, whistle-blowing, working time regulations, TUPE, minimum wage claims, unlawful deduction of wages, breach of contract (including restrictive covenants).

 He has considerable appellate experience (see below for his reported cases) and is often instructed to advise and draft notices of appeal for the Employment Appeal Tribunal in cases where he has not acted at first instance.

 Nathaniel's employment advisory work includes both Civil Court and Employment Tribunal work, and as part of this he has been instructed to draft pleadings and schedules of loss.